OmarAzizi/Qamar/README.md

 ![image](https://github.com/OmarAzizi/clox/assets/110500643/97d4fd60-d601-4162-af51-2d7edd77d56d)

 ### Compiling Expressions
-Today I wrote the final segment of the VM's execution pipeline, and a compiler that parses high-level source code using Vaughan Pratt’s “top-down operator precedence parsing” and outputs low-level seriec of instructions (Bytecode instructions) that we can execute.
-The things I can parse and execute are:
+Today, I completed the final segment of the VM's execution pipeline and developed a compiler capable of parsing high-level source code using Vaughan Pratt’s “top-down operator precedence parsing” technique.
+The compiler outputs a series of low-level instructions (Bytecode instructions) that can be executed by the VM.
+The types of instructions I can parse and execute include:
 - Number literals
 - Parantheses for grouping
 - Unary Expressions
 - The Four Horsemen of the Arithmetic +, -, *, /

+So basically now I've got myself an over engineered calculator